yizhidamiaomiao/DoppelgangerGraph/README.md

 ## Run the code

-The two folder contains different dataset, different codes and different pretrained model.
+The two folders contain different datasets, different codes and different pretrained models.

 In order to get the link prediction model, run `sample_graphsage.ipynb`.